beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 Based on performance testing, we assigned differential weights to capitalize on each model's strengths: the final prediction used a weight of **0.6 for SVM-derived "Presence"** classifications and a higher weight of **0.8 for `glmnet`-derived "Absence"** classifications [CITE: `apply_models_to_full_dataset.R`].
 The final 89.8% accuracy was determined using a 5-fold cross-validation on a manually labeled subset of 1,000 abstracts.

 ### 2. Pipeline Validation: Absence and Manual Review
 We implemented a rigorous, multi-step process to validate all "Absence" classifications.
-First, we generated a comprehensive manual validation sample that included 100% of the 89 ML-classified "Absence" cases, a stratified random sample of "Presence" cases, and known absence reports from the training data [CITE: `manual_validation_sample.R`].
+First, we generated a comprehensive manual validation sample that included **100% of the 89 ML-classified "Absence" cases**, a stratified random sample of "Presence" cases, and known absence reports from the training data [CITE: `manual_validation_sample.R`].

 Second, as an independent cross-check, we developed a rule-based string detection algorithm to scan all abstracts for explicit statements of absence (e.g., "endophyte-free," "no fungi were detected") [CITE: `absence_evidence_detection.R`].
 The conclusion that 88 of 89 cases were artifacts was confirmed by both the manual expert validation and the lack of support from the independent string-detection algorithm.